Monday, 11 May 2020

 In 1997, Mr Vincent De Wolf, the bourgmestre of Etterbeek, replaced the "sandbox" known to with a synthetic pitch, before deciding to revive the club in 2003 by reorganising the stadium’s infrastructure.

-The Stade Guy Thys was built with a new grandstand, new changing rooms and new clubhouse.
+The Stade Guy Thys was built with a new grandstand, new changing rooms and a new clubhouse.
 De Wolf’s stint as the local mayor continued to assist RRCE as a new artificial pitch was laid at their home stadium.

-After a league reorganisation, RRCE played the 2016-17 season in Série A ACFF/BXL, where they weighed in with a mid table finish prior to a runners-up berth in 2017-18 to secure promotion.
+After a league reorganisation, RRCE played the 2016-17 season in the A group of ACFF/BXL, where they finished in a mid-table position before a runners-up berth was secured in 2017-18 to clinch promotion.
+Etterbeek finished third in the 2018-19 Brabant 1 Provinciale ACFF/BXL season.

-RRC D'Etterbeek will play in the Brabant 1ème Provinciale Séries ACFF/BXL in the 2020-21 season.
+RRC Etterbeek will play in 1 Provinciale Brabant in the 2025-26 season.

 My visit